50 Reasons I Love Living in Auckland

 3. With 40,000 hectares of regional park, there are endless opportunities for hiking and getting out in nature.
 My favourite hikes are in the Waitakere Ranges.

-4. The rugged, black-sand West Coast beaches are breathtaking, Karekare was even voted the second best beach in the world!
+4. The rugged, black-sand West Coast beaches are breathtaking, Karekare has even been voted as the second best beach in the world!

 5. Just a 40 minute ferry ride from Downtown Auckland, Waiheke Island feels like it is a world away.
 The island has an abundance of wineries and great places to eat, beautiful beaches and bohemian shopping.